 One day in Cartagena itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Cartagena.

 Visit Castillo San Felipe de Barajas

 Start the day early.
 While walking to the Castillo, order an arepa con huevo and jugo de fruita from one of the street stands.
 This is fast food at its best.

-Not only is this imposing fortress a stunning example of Spanish colonial architecture, by also being situated on a hill, the best vistas to be had of Cartagena’s evolving skyline will be from here.
+Not only is this imposing fortress a stunning example of Spanish colonial architecture, but by also being situated on a hill, the best vistas to be had of Cartagena’s evolving skyline will be from here.
 Across the bay, the sleek, shiny high rises of Boca Grande will have you wondering if you are looking at Miami or if you are still in Colombia.

 The development in action is a sign of a changing economy.
 Avoid the tour and rent a radio lanyard that can be adjusted for language preference for the self-guided tour.
 Don’t miss the chance to take a selfie with the cannons!